gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 days.
 Alas, I often encounter projects without tests or with bad tests. **Brittle** tests are bad.
 Maybe you experienced this yourself, you made some changes in a specific part of the system and suddenly a lot of unrelated tests fail.
+This is not only annoying for developers but also a time killer.
 Tests can also fail because they are **flaky**.
 Flaky tests are non-deterministic due to relying on remote systems, making network calls or accessing remote databases.
 This causes tests to randomly succeed or fail even when production code has